-The Company expects the completion of clinical development of MDNA55 to full approval (including a pivotal Phase 3 clinical trial), if undertaken by Medicenna, to last until at least 2022, with a projected aggregate cost of up to approximately \$75 million, incremental to the current cash on hand.
-It is anticipated that following the successful completion of the Phase 2b clinical trial and a successful EOP2 meeting with the FDA the Company will work to out-license the program to one or more partners who would fund or co-fund Phase 3 clinical development of MDNA55 as well as prepare the program for commercialization and its subsequent launch in various countries where approval has been granted.
-In addition to development and regulatory approval of MDNA55, the Company and/or its partner may also have to develop and commercialize a companion diagnostic to test for IL4R expression prior to treatment with MDNA55.
-See "Risk Factors" below
+The Company expects the completion of a pivotal Phase 3 clinical trial of MDNA55 to full approval to last until at least 2024, with a projected aggregate cost of up to approximately \$75 million, incremental to the current cash on hand.
+The Company continues to work to out-license the program to one or more partners who would fund or co-fund Phase 3 clinical development of MDNA55 as well as prepare the program for commercialization and its subsequent launch in various countries where approval has been granted.
+In addition to development and regulatory approval of MDNA55.